NoelDeMartin/noeldemartin.com/content/collections/posts/why-solid.md

 For now, though, I'm staying with Solid.

----

-What do you think, did I miss something?
-Let's talk about it, you can join the conversation in the [Solid Forum](https://forum.solidproject.org/t/why-solid/7612).
+_What do you think, did I miss something?
+Let's talk about it, you can join the conversation in the [Solid Forum](https://forum.solidproject.org/t/why-solid/7612)._